suhihanif/Assignment2/README.md

 Variables in the dataset (my interpretation):

-  -smoke   : binary variable indicating that the patient is a smoker (1) or non-smoker (0) -female  : binary variable indicating that the patient is female (1) or male (0) -age     : continuous variable indicating patient's age in years -cardiac : binary variable indicating any cardiac event (1) and no event (0) -cost    : continuous variable indicating cost of hospitalization in dollars
+  - smoke: binary variable indicating that the patient is a smoker (1) or non-smoker (0)
+  - female: binary variable indicating that the patient is female (1) or male (0)
+  - age: continuous variable indicating patient's age in years
+  - cardiac: binary variable indicating any cardiac event (1) and no event (0)
+  - cost: continuous variable indicating cost of hospitalization in dollars

 Below is a description of the repository structure: